The bond market

 STEP 4: THE FED MANIPULATES THE MARKET

 The Fed sets the short-term rate (the fed funds rate) directly.
 But for longer bonds, they use Quantitative Easing: buying trillions in Treasury bonds to push prices up and yields down artificially.
 When they stop buying (or start selling), yields spike and markets panic.
-The Fed held $8.9 trillion in assets at peak.
+The Fed's balance sheet peaked at roughly $8.97T the week of April 13, 2022[2].

 $36T+